spagliarini/Infant-vocalization-space-Interspeech2022/README.md

 # Infant-vocalization-space-Interspeech2022

 ## Pre-processing
-1. Extraction of single vocalizations using MATLAB routine.
-Vocalizations are extracted based on the automatic LENA system.
+1. Extraction of single vocalizations based on the automatic LENA system.
+* label creation
+* MATLAB routine based on the labels and the whole recording

 References:
 > J. Gilkerson and J. A. Richards, “The lena natural language study,” Boulder, CO: LENA Foundation.
 Retrieved March, vol. 3, p.
 2009, 2008.

 > D. Xu, U. Yapanel, S. Gray, J. Gilkerson, J. Richards, and J. Hansen, “Signal processing for young child speech language development,” in First Workshop on Child, Computer and Interaction, 2008.